LeoKeidran/TCSO/guilt/eng/kyriaki.md

 ## Difficulty

 The further you progress into the game, the trickier Kyriaki will get.
 From Z-5 onwards each immature will take an extra hit requiring 3 hits total with the laser, and the Mature will dive an additional time, resulting in a greater vital drop. <br>
-To go along side this, you will notice that for Paitent 3 onwards in 5-2, there is an accompanying immature to go with the Mature in the final wave.
+To go along side this, you will notice that for Patient 3 onwards in 5-2, there is an accompanying immature to go with the Mature in the final wave.
 If the immature is left alone, it will cause more cuts and reduce vitals, so it's best to kill it off as soon as possible. <br>

 ## Pathing